djipco/webmidi/website/api/classes/WebMidi.md

 **Returns: ** Output
 **Since**: 2.0.0
 **Throws**:
-  * : Error WebMidi is not enabled.
+  * coucou: Error WebMidi is not enabled.

 ***